Updated Mar 31, 2026§ For Pets

 Is the Fi Mini better than Tractive for small dogs?

 Yes, for most small dogs.
-The Fi Mini weighs 16 grams versus Tractive's 35 grams, and it clips to any collar without adding bulk.
-For dogs under 15 pounds, the weight difference is noticeable and affects comfort.
+The Fi Mini weighs 16 grams versus Tractive’s roughly 40 grams, and it clips to any collar without adding bulk.
+For very small dogs, the weight difference can affect comfort.
 The trade-off is higher cost and no health monitoring features.

 Which tracker has better battery life?

 The Fi Mini by a wide margin.
 It lasts up to 3 weeks on a single charge in standard mode, compared to 3-5 days for the Tractive DOG 6.
 With the optional base station, the Fi Mini can stretch to 3 months.
-Both drain in about 48 hours during continuous tracking mode.
+Continuous tracking drains either device much faster than standard mode.

 Can you use Fi Mini and Tractive without a subscription?